-- 1. Click the [Start] button first and then [Control Panel]. - If the Control Panel is in Category view, switch to Classic view by clicking "Switch to Classic View" under Control Panel the left frame.
+- 1. Click the [Start] button first and then [Control Panel]. - 2.
+If the Control Panel is in Category view, switch to Classic view by clicking "Switch to Classic View" under Control Panel the left frame.
 (If you are already in Classic view, "Switch to Category View" will be displayed.)

-- Double-click [Network Connections].
-A list of currently installed networks will be displayed. - Right-click [Wireless Network Connection] in the list, and then click [Properties] in the menu displayed.
+- 4. Right-click [Wireless Network Connection] in the list, and then click [Properties] in the menu displayed.
 The [Wireless Network Connection Properties] window will be displayed. - If [File and Printer Sharing for Microsoft Networks] is displayed, proceed to step 6.
-If [File and Printer Sharing for Microsoft Networks] is not displayed, skip to step 7. - Make sure that the [File and Printer Sharing for Microsoft Networks] check box is checked, and then click the [OK] button.
+If [File and Printer Sharing for Microsoft Networks] is not displayed, skip to step 7. - 6.
+Make sure that the [File and Printer Sharing for Microsoft Networks] check box is checked, and then click the [OK] button.
 Skip to "Setting filesharing function". - Click [Install].
-The [Select Network Component Type] window will be displayed. - Click [Service], then click the [Add] button.
-The [Select Network Service] window will be displayed. - Click [File and Printer Sharing for Microsoft Networks] and then click the [OK] button.
+The [Select Network Component Type] window will be displayed. - 8.
+Click [Service], then click the [Add] button.
+The [Select Network Service] window will be displayed. - 9.
+Click [File and Printer Sharing for Microsoft Networks] and then click the [OK] button.
 Processing will return to the [Wireless Network Connection Properties] window, and [File and Printer Sharing for Microsoft Networks] will be added to the list. - 10.
 Click the [Close] button.